 Lock all the flavours of Greece deep in your heart through a one-of-a-kind 4-hour food tour experience in Kalamata.
 Learn how to prepare traditional local recipes just like a Greek mama and taste more than 20 delicious Messinian homemade products!
 We assure you won't have to worry about lunch by the end of this tour.

 You will visit the historic centre of one of the most beautiful coastal cities of the Peloponnese: Kalamata.

 The place is known for its exquisite olive oil and its world-famous black Kalamata olives.
 However, the city has so much more to offer and this tour will help you uncover its hidden gems.

-The tour is available all year round.
+The tour is available Monday to Saturday all year round either in the mornings or in the afternoons.
 Sundays and official holidays are excluded.

 Visit local family-owned food and pastry shops, learn old stories and feel the authenticity of the locals.

 Part 1: Meeting Point